Haskell-Things/ImplicitCAD/README.md

 Haskell Examples
 -----------------

-A simple 2D example, the same as our first ExtOpenSCAD one:
+Everything you saw above can be done with the Haskell API.
+For example, a simple 2D example, the same as our first ExtOpenSCAD one:

 ```haskell
 import Graphics.Implicit